Our Post Finishing Options

 Powder Coating

 Powder coating is a process where a plastic finish in powder form is applied to metal, then baked to a fluid state to bond with the metal surface.
-This technique is primarily used for coating metal components in various industries, such as household appliances, drum hardware, and automotive, motorcycle, and bicycle parts.
+At Marigold, the most popular powder coating colors are black, silver, white, blue, and red.

 Brushing